 While efficiency has halted and even begun to reverse the environment's decay, it too has its price.
 In streamlining the manufacturing process nearly all objects have come to share a similar aesthetic, especially in the transit sector.
 FORM brings individuality back into the mix.

 Each FORM vehicle has three basic components: a wheel & drive-unit, chassis & battery, and a nanite shell.
 The drive units contain the motor, steering, and suspension, and can be swapped easily.
-The chassis is a carbon fiber/titanium composite which has an an integrated flow-cell battery.
+The chassis is a carbon fiber/titanium composite with an integrated flow-cell battery.

-FORM uses "nanites" for both interior and exterior surfaces.
+FORM uses nanites for both interior and exterior surfaces.
 Each nanite is capable of connecting and disconnecting from one-another via semi-permanent electro-magnets.
-Each FORM vehicle's nanites can be actively rearranged, allowing the user to shape their own vehicle.
-Each nanite incorporates an ambient light sensor, microphone, accelerometer, and OLED coating.
-When connected they can "cooperate" to function as a camera, screen, or UI.
-This means that the nanites can take the place of many components including headlights, since every nanite can emit light, and windows, by displaying a live external camera feed with overlayed information.
-In the event of a crash, the nanites can react to impact forces and reconfigure, actively protecting passengers.
+A FORM vehicle's nanites can be actively rearranged, allowing the user to shape their own vehicle.
+The nanites incorporates an ambient light sensor, microphone, accelerometer, and OLED coating.
+When connected they can cooperate to function as a camera, screen, or UI.
+This means that the nanites can take the place of many components.
+Windows are replaced by a live external camera feed augmenteed with functional and trip information.
+In the event of a crash, the nanites can react to impact forces and actively protect passengers.